LLNL/exajugo/jl_hiop_pridec/README.md

     - PATH_TO_INSTANCES: path to SACOPF instances;
     - HIOP_INSTALL_DIR: path to HIOP installation;

-    The environment variable NORMALIZE_X is used to normalize contingency gradients (default is true):
+    The environment variable NORMALIZE_X is used to normalize contingency gradients (default is false):

-    export NORMALIZE_X=false  # do not normalize gradients
+    export NORMALIZE_X=true  # do not normalize gradients

     if you are using TSI constraints, you have to install tsslope.
 Clone the following repo: